bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 featured: false
 ---

 When I read books like Cucumber For Java, Cucumber Cookbook, writing feature files **sounded easy**, but when I sat down to write feature files and step definitions it was difficult.
 Didn't mean to say the books are not good, they are the best books for one to get started with BDD and Cucumber.

 One of the reason why I felt difficult was,

-> Creating feature files that are easy to read ended up having lots of step definition code and creating feature files to simplify development ended up having feature files that was hard to understand by product owner.
+> Creating feature files that are easy to read ended up having lots of step definition code and creating feature files to simplify development (less step definitions) ended up having feature files that was hard to understand by product owner.

 **Writing feature file is an art**, it requires a lot of trial and error until the Software Engineer, Quality Analyst and Product Owner are all in same line of understanding.